AugustoLD/sensors-monitor/README.md

 * [AVR-Util](https://github.com/CELTAB/AVR-Util)

 ### WEB Interface
-A WEB interface for plotting the datas as graphics and print them in PDF format.
+A WEB interface for plotting the data as graphics and print them in PDF format.